RafaMadera18/CS_Equipo4/src/AstraStock/README.md

 - [MigrationService](MigrationServiceiService/): A Service managing database schema migrations and updates.

-- [MigrationClient](MigrationServiceiService/Client/): A Service managing database schema migrations and updates.
+- [MigrationClient](MigrationServiceiService/Client/): This project interacts with the MigrationService to apply necessary schema changes to the Database.
+It serves as an interface to trigger migrations in Migration Mode.

 - [ServiceDefaults](ServiceDefaults/): A shared library containing common server configurations.